elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 ## Remove sensitive data

 Structured logging with Serilog is a great way to store a lot of contextual information about a log message.
 In some cases, it may result in sensitive data being stored in your log, though.
-We recommend you to remove any sensitive data from your log messages before storing them on elmah.io and anywhere else.
+We recommend you remove any sensitive data from your log messages before storing them on elmah.io and anywhere else.
 To implement this, you can use the `OnMessage` event as already shown previously in the document:

 ```csharp
 OnMessage = msg =>